 Look for obstructed waterlines.
 Obstructed or clogged waterlines can be caused by scale or mineral buildup.
 Call a plumber to have obstructed waterlines professionally cleaned.

 Check the water flow rate.
 Verify that the incoming water flow rate matches what your ice maker needs.
-If you find the water flow is reduced, check the external water filters and replace as needed.
+If you find the water flow is reduced, check the external water filters and replace them as needed.

 Check if your control board is functioning properly.
 If you suspect your control board is defective, reference your service manual to perform a control board check.
 Replace if necessary.